weirdname404/traefik-daemon/README.md

 ### Example

+You are willing to run your cool service behind Traefik daemon.
+In order to connect your service to Traefik network and set up some routing rules you have to add some labels to your service's `docker-compose.yml`.

-Treafik settings in `docker-compose.yml` of your new service with https support and redirect mechanism will look something like this:
+Example below shows `docker-compose.yml` of [whoami service](https://hub.docker.com/r/containous/whoami) with https support and redirect mechanism.

 ```
 version: '3'